taiwotman/Smart-Traffic/README.md

 **PS:** _deploy might take several minutes_

+### Likely issues

-if error on starting reinitialize project using:
+1. if error on starting, reinitialize project using:

      gcloud app init

-**if error**

-     ERROR: (gcloud.app.deploy) INVALID_ARGUMENT: unable to resolve source
+2. ERROR: (gcloud.app.deploy) INVALID_ARGUMENT: unable to resolve source

    Go to storage bucket and delete app storage.
 Then redeploy app.

 **You want to be a contributor?**